Skip to site navigation Skip to main content Skip to footer site map

 • VA offers treatment in residential or inpatient settings for individuals who need more intense treatment and support.

-Note: Although this page refers to Veterans, most former Service members with an other than honorable discharge or uncharacterized (entry-level) discharge are also eligible to receive MST-related care.
+Note: Although this page refers to Veterans, most former service members with an other than honorable discharge or uncharacterized (entry-level) discharge are also eligible to receive MST-related care.
 Former National Guard and Reserve members with federal active duty service or a service-connected disability who were discharged under honorable conditions or with an other than honorable discharge are also eligible; the service-connected disability does not need to be related to your experiences of MST.
-Current Service members may also receive services related to MST, although for some types of services, a Department of Defense referral may be required.
+Current service members may also receive services related to MST, although for some types of services, a Department of Defense referral may be required.
 For more information, please contact your local VA medical center and ask to speak to the MST Coordinator.

 If you’re having difficulties related to your experiences of MST, there are many things you can do.